State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

     can put a username into a header.

+Use

+    Once your web server is happily passing an authenticated login name to Plone via a request header, WebServerAuth kicks in and makes Plone consider that user logged in.
+To grant privileges to such a web-server-authenticated user...

+        1. In Plone, create a user with the same login name as he or she uses to authenticate to the web server.
+(The old AutoMemberMaker product would automatically create Plone users.
+This led to a profusion of uninteresting users in large organizations.)

+        2. Assign privileges to that user as you normally would.

 Requirements

     * Plone 3.0 or maybe even 3.1.3 or higher.
 (If it works with 3.0, please let